hijiriworld/intuitive-custom-post-order/readme.txt

 = 2.0.7 =

-* Bug fixed.
-  for WordPress 3.8
+* Fixed bug: for WordPress 3.8
 * Add Swedish Translations.(by Thomas)

 = 2.0.6 =